JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 name = promise.Item.Fullname.S;
 ```

-When all recognition information are filled, the script only need to display the result on the output HTML entity and make the host speak a personal message.
+When all recognition information are filled, the script only need to display the result on the **Dialog** 3DHTML entity and make the host speak your name.
 To modify the host speech, just change the body of the first speech component and play the speech.

 ```javascript
 function modifySpeech(text, ctx) {